SIPEC-Animal-Data-Analysis/SIPEC/README.md

 **Note:** In order to run docker without `sudo` you would need to create a docker group and add your user to it.
 Please follow the instructions on: [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/)

-The docker image contains the environment and SIPEC scripts.
+The docker image contains the environment, sample data and SIPEC scripts.

 ### Environment installation